Startr/WEB-Sage.Education/src/posts/blog/en/2025-05-14-pi-mininet-server.md

 ### Notes:

-- Ensure your Raspberry Pi 4's Wi-Fi interface supports AP mode.
-- For security, consider setting up SSL/TLS encryption for your web server using Let's Encrypt.
 - Make sure to set proper permissions and access controls for the upload directory to prevent unauthorized access.

 This setup will allow users to connect to your Raspberry Pi 4 as a Wi-Fi access point and upload files to the server.